phproberto/joomla-entity/docs/Acl/Acl.md

 `Phproberto\Joomla\Entity\Acl\Acl`

-> Allows to easily access the permission system associated to an entity.
+> Allows to access the permission system associated to an entity.
 Any entity that wants to expose its permission system has to implement the Aclable interface.

 ## Index <a id="index"></a>